Restaurants’ Reputations Weigh Heavy on Online Ordering Conversions

 Numerous marketing studies have found that more than half of all search engine queries are now performed on mobile phones.
 So, for instance, if a customer searches for your category of restaurant and sees a list of local restaurants with their star-ratings directly under each name, it’s quite possible that someone who wasn’t planning to order from you actually will end up doing so if your rating is better than that of other restaurants in that category.

-Regardless of how great the reasons are for active reputation management, it still takes a lot of time and commitment to quality.
+Regardless of how great the reasons are for active online reputation management, it still takes a lot of time and commitment to do it with the quality needed to present your business brand in the right light.
 You must be willing to monitor online comments and keep a cool head, even for the harshest critics.
 The pay-off can ultimately be very profitable for your brand when it comes to online ordering sales.

 Sourced through Scoop.it from: www.pizzamarketplace.com